komentify/docs/howtouse.md

 Add this script to the end of your `<body>` tag and replace `{appId}` with the id you see in your dashboard.

-`elementId` is the wrapper element that the comment component is placed in.
+`elementId` is the wrapper element that the comment component is placed in.&lt;br&gt;

 When omitted, the comment component will be placed where the `<script>` was inserted.

 If you want to explicitly specify the element which will contain the comment component, just put the element's `id` in place of `{elementId}`

 _Beware_: if you use `elementId` , put the script AFTER the element you want to insert it in, otherwise the `script` will not be able to find it.

 It is also possible to specify a `siteId` parameter that defines the current site that contains the comment component.
 This is useful if you have a lot of pages that should contain the same comment component but have different URLs.